KeenMate/into-phoenix/example-application.md

 Frontend layout is based on simple structure: navigation bar, content block and footer.
 Content block is divided into two columns.
 80/20%.

 Top navigation bar with current user name displayed in right top corner, if user is not logged in *Log in* text is displayed instead, when user is logged in there is an exit icon to log user out next to the user's name.
-Navigation menu is position in top left corner.
+Navigation menu is positioned in top left corner.
 Basket is displayed only for logged in user and its position on left side of the user's name.

 Right content block contains list of top 7 films, based amount of rents, to be rented.
 This block is displayed on every page.

 ### Home screen
-Displays information about how many other users is currently online, what films user has still rented and a list of cards of most popular film in each film category.
+Displays information about how many other users are currently online, what films user has still rented and a list of cards of most popular film in each film category.

 ### List of films with filtering and paging
 Displays a list of cards of films.
 They can be filtered by film category and actor.
 Filter options are put in querystring so users can send links to other users.
 User can also use fulltext search for film names via search textbox.
 Search filter is also put in querystring.
 If no films are found a message "We are sorry.
 There are no films matching your criteria." is displayed between header and footer of the film list.